btmbtm/btmbtm.github.io/gre/extrarcguide.md

 3. Summarize/recap via skimming

-    This is the most vital step to acing GRE questions as it gives us a strong overview of the passage before jumping into the questions.
-I recommend summarizing while skimming instead other techniques like pausing and mentally summarizing or other techniques which are passive and reliant on faulty human memory.
-Skimming + summarizing is because it is active and is based on the actual text, not memeory.
-So how to do this:
+    Summarize/recap via skimming after reading the text is the most vital step to acing GRE questions as it gives us a strong mental framework of the passage before jumping into the questions.
+I recommend summarizing while skimming instead other techniques like pausing and mentally summarizing, or other techniques that are passive and reliant on faulty human memory.
+Skimming + summarizing is best because it is active so you can stay engaged and because it builds a summary on the actual text, not memeory.
+The actual process is as follows:

     1. Start from the first paragraph and jump from line to line looking for any key words
     2. While doing this summarize mentally with your inner voice: 'Paragraph 1 says a, b, c'